jsdoc/jsdoc/plugins/markdown.md

 # How to use the Markdown plugin

-For most users, all you need to do is add the plugin to your JSDoc configuration (`conf.json`) as you would any other:
+For most users, all you need to do is add the plugin to your JSDoc configuration (`conf.json`) as you would any other, by adding a reference to it in the "plugins" entry of the configuration JSON:

-    {
+    ...
     "plugins": [ "plugins/markdown" ]
-    }
+    ...

 This will cause Markdown in `@description` tags (including implicit descriptions without tags), `@classdesc` tags, `@param` tags, `@property` tags, and `@returns` tags to be parsed.